jvm-graphics-labs/modern-jogl-examples/README.md

 - Chapter 10, Plane Lights
 - Chapter 11, Shinies
 - Chapter 12, Dynamic Lights, to complete
-- Chapter 13, Lies and Impostors, in progress
+- Chapter 13, Lies and Impostors,
-- Chapter 14, Textures are not Pictures, to update
+- Chapter 14, Textures are not Pictures, in progress
 - Chapter 15, Many Images, to update
 - Chapter 16, Gamma and Textures, to update
 - Chapter 17, Spotlight on Textures, to update